20 Jul Making Leadership Choices

 - Choose and follow through.

 My coaching client, Barry, is VP of Finance in a global company.
 He is highly intuitive, confident, and competent regarding how to manage his team.
 His long standing track record is extraordinary in terms of his ability to close quarterly and annual reports on time.
 His boss, in the last two years, has become more and more argumentative, resistant, and subversive with him.
 He has weekly battles with her, fighting for what he believes is right to do.
-Recently, Barry decided this is not how he wants to be being, so he changed his strategy with his boss.
+Recently, Barry decided this is not how he wants to BE, so he changed his strategy with his boss.
 He presented his case, and when she said, “NO,” he paused, took a breath, and expressed curiosity about her rationale, instead of fighting her for what he wanted.
 Barry walked away feeling better about himself, and she was so disarmed, he also got what he wanted.